Police officer Degree Holder Entry Programme

 The learning is fully funded but officers remain in probation for the two year duration of the programme.

-Our patrol officers are often the first people that members of the public meet when they contact us for help.
+Our police officers are often the first people that members of the public meet when they contact us for help.
 They will respond to a wide variety of incidents such as theft, complaints of anti-social behaviour, domestic violence and assault.

-As a patrol officer you will:
+As a police officer you will:

 - respond to emergency calls for assistance from the public